 Ours is the only Parish Church built during The Commonwealth of Oliver Cromwell (born 1599 – died 1658).

-Designed by John Young of Blackfriars, the foundation stone was laid in 1650 and opened in 1652.
-HOLY TRINITY replaced the mediaeval Church, which had stood a few yards to the south since 1190AD but was demolished shortly after the new church was opened.
+Designed by John Young of Blackfriars, foundation stone laid 1650 and opened in 1652, HOLY TRINITY replaced the medieval Church, which had stood a few yards to the south since 1190AD but was demolished shortly after the new church was opened.

 With thanks to Canon Alan Hughes, vicar of Berwick 1994 – 2012 for this article.

 Fashioned largely from the stones and timbers of Edward the First’s once great 13th century castle of Berwick-upon-Tweed (by then redundant following new defences by Elizabeth I), the site and fabric have witnessed almost 1000 years of history in both good times and bad.